lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 console.log('Hello')[1, 2, 3].forEach(n => console.log(n))
 ```

-The best practice (for me) is always to use variable instead of array literal, so that I can keep omitting semicolons:
+The best practice (for me) is always to use variable instead of array literal,
+so that I can keep omitting semicolons in any situation:

 ```js
 console.log('Hello')